 What’s the latest news?

-- Watch the official trailer for Killjoy, the latest Valorant agent
+- Watch the trailer for the latest Valorant agent, Skye

 What is Valorant?